 Addressing these challenges requires personal support, often over a period of time.
-As well as affordability – 40% of those offline earn less than £15,000/year – many digitally excluded adults have significant motivational barriers: almost half of those offline ‘just aren’t interested’ in using the internet.
+As well as affordability – 51% of people with very low digital skills earn less than £20,000.
+Many digitally excluded adults also have significant motivational barriers: almost half of those offline ‘just aren’t interested’ in using the internet.

 For many adults in the UK, digital inclusion is not just about skills and jobs – it’s about being part of a society and economy that is leaving them behind.
 Sometimes, it’s about survival.